jdelic/saltshaker/README.md

-I generally, if in any way possible, would always prefer deploying an application **not through salt states**, but other means (for example: installing a .deb package on all servers that have the role "apps" through the salt CLI client), but if you have to (for example when configuring a service typically part of a Unix system like a mail server) you **totally can** use salt states for that.
+I generally, if in any way possible, would always prefer deploying an application **not through salt states**, but other means (for example: installing a .deb package on all servers that have the role "apps" through the salt CLI client) or better yet, push Docker containers to Nomad / Kubernetes / Docker Swarm.
+But if you have to (for example when configuring a service, which is typically part of a Unix system like a mail server) you **totally can** use salt states for that.
 This way you don't have to repackage services which are already set up for your system.
 No need to repackage dovecot in a Docker container, for example, if the Debian Maintainers do such an awesome job of